hyperledger/firefly/docs/reference/microservices/fftokens.md

 ### `POST /activatepool`

 Activate a token pool to begin receiving events.
-Generally this means the connector will create blockchain event subscriptions to transfer and approval events related to the set of tokens encompassed by this token pool.
+Generally this means the connector will create blockchain event listeners for transfer and approval events related to the set of tokens encompassed by this token pool.

 In a multiparty network, this step will be performed by every member after a successful token pool broadcast.
 It therefore also serves the purpose of validating the broadcast info - if the connector does not find a valid pool given the `poolLocator` and `config` information passed in to this call, the pool should not get confirmed.